 In Texas, You Can Face a Mandatory Minimum Jail Sentence for a DWI Conviction

 So, I think people have a general clue that if they’re convicted, they have good cause to worry about going to jail because there’s a minimum jail sentence that DWIs carry.
 That really doesn’t mean they always go to jail, that just means that that’s the minimum sentence they can have for a particular sentence that’s probated.

 Attorney Churak Has Handled Cases for Clients with Extremely High Breath Tests Results

-Interviewer: Among your DWI clients, were most of them over the legal limit or were they close to the limit but not actually “drunk”?
+Interviewer: Among your DWI clients, where most of them over the legal limit or were they close to the limit but not actually “drunk”?
 What kind of circumstances do they have?

 Gary: Realistically, most of the cases I’ve had lately have been DWI with enhanced intoxication.
 I’ve seen very few close calls on DWIs where my clients tested at .08 or something that’s relatively close.

 I have also had cases where my clients tested very far over the limit.
-Their test results were 2.3s, 2.4s those kind of numbers.
-So, lately I have seen quite a few people with really high breath test results.
+Their test results were 2.3s, 2.4s those kinds of numbers.
+So, lately, I have seen quite a few people with really high breath test results.

 The Majority of DWI Offenders Are First-Time Offenders

 Interviewer: What about first-time offenders versus repeat offenders, what’s the mix there?